spryker/spryker-docs/docs/scos/dev/feature-walkthroughs/202204.0/feature-walkthroughs.md

 ## Multiple Carts

-The [Multiple Carts](/docs/scos/dev/feature-walkthroughs/{{page.version}}/multiple-carts-feature-walkthrough.html) feature allows you to create and manage one or multiple shopping carts in one customer account.
+The [Multiple Carts](/docs/scos/dev/feature-walkthroughs/{{page.version}}/multiple-carts-feature-walkthrough.html) feature lets you create and manage one or multiple shopping carts in one customer account.

 ## Navigation